Guiding Eyes for the Blind: Formal training

 Matching a guide dog to a blind person is arguably the most important part of the entire process.
-Any blind person can apply for the course; however, they receive an in-depth home interview and then are evaluated based on their physical abilities and personalities before being matched with a dog.
+Any blind person can apply for the course; however, they receive an in-depth home interview and then are evaluated based on their physical abilities and personalities, before being matched with a dog.
 The guide dogs and students then meet and spend 26 days at the Yorktown Heights training facility learning to work safely with each other.
-The four-month process the dogs just went through is approximately repeated, but at a faster pace (i.e. 26 days).
-At the conclusion of this training, a graduation ceremony is held in celebration of the new partnerships and puppy raisers get to see their dogs become full-fledged guide dogs.
+The four-month process the dogs just went through is approximately repeated, but at a faster pace.
+At the conclusion of this training, a graduation ceremony is held in celebration of the new partnerships, and puppy raisers get to see their dogs become full-fledged guide dogs.
 After graduation, Guiding Eyes instructors provide follow-up services, as needed, to graduates in order to provide assistance, suggestions and general support as required.
 The average working life of a dog is 8–10 years.
-Often, the dog will live out his life in the home with the handler, if possible.
-Alternately, Guiding Eyes makes sure that retired dogs are placed into loving homes.
+If possible, the dog will live out his life in the home with the handler.
+Alternatively, Guiding Eyes will facilitate retired dogs being placed into loving homes.

-Career Change Dogs
+Career change dogs

-Not all dogs who begin the Guiding Eyes program graduate and become guide dogs.
-Sometimes, even dogs who pass their IFTs and go to formal training are deemed unfit to become a guide dog.
-However, some of the personality and temperament traits that make a dog unsuitable for guide dog work are the specific traits that are ideal for detection or patrol work.
+Not every dog who joins the Guiding Eyes program goes on to become a guiding dog.
+Even dogs who pass their IFTs and go through formal training are sometimes ruled unsuited to become guide dogs.
+However, some of the personality and temperament traits that make a dog unsuitable for guide dog work are also ideal for detection or patrol work.